EducationalTestingService/rsmtool/doc/automated_configuration.rst

 ~~~~~~~~~~~~~~
 Interactive generation is only meant for end users and can only be used via the 5 command-line tools ``rsmtool``, ``rsmeval``, ``rsmcompare``, ``rsmpredict`` and ``rsmsummarize``.
 It cannot be used via the RSMTool API.

-However, the non-interactive generation can indeed be used via the API which can be useful for more advanced RSMTool users.
+However, the non-interactive generation can be used via the API which can be useful for more advanced RSMTool users.
 To illustrate, here's some example Python code to generate a configuration for ``rsmtool`` in the form of a dictionary:

 .. code-block:: python